cryptag/cryptask/README.md

 then _click the key icon_ near the top of your screen.

-If someone else gave you the Sandstorm webkey along with the decrypt key needed to access the passwords s/he is sharing with you, also run
+If someone else gave you the Sandstorm webkey along with the decrypt key needed to access the tasks s/he is sharing with you, also run

     $ cryptask-sandstorm setkey <key>